Akumenyi/akumenyi.github.io/index.md

 Dr. Quagraine’s research interests span climate geoengineering, climate extreme events, regional climate modeling, climate change impacts and adaptation, climate resilience and vulnerability, tropical meteorology, monsoon dynamics, and climate data analytics and machine learning approaches.
 He holds a PhD in Environmental and Geographical Science from the University of Cape Town, an M.Phil. in Physics from the University of Cape Coast, and a B.Sc.
 (Hons.) in Physics from the same institution.
 He is committed to bridging advanced climate science and practical solutions for sustainable development.

-Kwesi earned his Ph.D. at the University of Cape Town, working with Prof. Bruce Hewitson [https://tinyurl.com/Bruce-Hewitson](Bruce-Hewitson) on developing a methodology to understand the co-behavior of climate processes over Southern Africa [http://hdl.handle.net/11427/33916](http://hdl.handle.net/11427/33916).
+Kwesi earned his Ph.D. at the University of Cape Town, working with Prof. Bruce Hewitson [Bruce Hewitson] (https://tinyurl.com/Bruce-Hewitson)) on developing a methodology to understand the co-behavior of climate processes over Southern Africa [http://hdl.handle.net/11427/33916](http://hdl.handle.net/11427/33916).

 Prior to beginning my Ph.D., I earned my M.Phil. & a B.Sc. at the Department of Physics, University of Cape Coast, Ghana where I was advised by Prof. Nana Ama Browne Klutse [https://tinyurl.com/Ama-Browne](https://tinyurl.com/Ama-Browne) where I sought to understand the West African Monsoon (WAM) jump and its implication for Agriculture [https://tinyurl.com/quagraine-thesis](https://tinyurl.com/quagraine-thesis).